remip48/AISanalyze/README.md

     these names can contain the folder path where you want to save the results).
 If **load_existing_files** = TRUE, the function try to load the files named as the 3 above parameters (if they exist, otherwise it runs the full function as usual).
+Please do not used the files from **save_AISinterlate_at** outside of the function as they are not complete: they need to be re-loaded by the function.

 -   **run_AIStravel**: if TRUE, run the function **AIStravel**.
 If the function has already been run and results saved but that the